szabgab/wis-python-course-2024-11/README.md

     * If the user enters "s" any time, show the hidden number (cheating).
     * Move the code in a function called `main` and split up the code into several function that make sense.

+There is a file called `day04/assignment-t-test.ipynb` copy it and follow the instructions in the file.

 * Dead-line: 2024.12.02 22:00